Rastafari gain sacramental rights to marijuana in Antigua and Barbuda, celebrate freedom of worship

-LIBERTA, Antigua (AP) — On the same ground where their enslaved ancestors were forced to plant sugar cane, Rastafari on this small island nation are now legally growing and ritualistically smoking marijuana.
+LIBERTA, Antigua (AP) — On the same ground where their enslaved ancestors were forced to plant sugar cane, Rastafari in this small island nation are now legally growing and ritualistically smoking marijuana.

 For Rastafari, the practice brings them closer to the divine.
 But for decades, many have been jailed and endured racial and religious profiling by law enforcement because of their marijuana use.